Zweih/qp/README.md

 - `license` - package software license
 - `url` - the URL of the official site of the software being packaged
 - `description` - package description
-- `pkgbase` - for normal packages, this is the same as the package name. for split-packages, this name is what is used to refer to the group of packages. for more info, see the [documentation for package splitting](https://man.archlinux.org/man/PKGBUILD.5#PACKAGE_SPLITTING)
+- `pkgbase` - name of the base package used to group split packages; for non-split packages, it is the same as the package name.

 ### JSON output
 the `--json` flag outputs the package data as structured JSON instead of a table. this can be useful for scripts or automation.